 Cubic Zirconia (CZ) does not contain carbon and, hence, is not at all similar to Lab-grown diamonds.
 CZ are quite weak in comparison to Lab-grown diamonds, as, performance and patterning do not match that of diamonds.
 It is very easy for a jeweler to differentiate between a diamond and a simulant of diamonds.Learn More

-No lab grown diamonds are chemically exactly the same as natural diamonds and are not synthetic.
+No. Lab grown diamonds are chemically exactly the same as natural diamonds and they are not synthetic.

 At first glance, the natural diamonds & lab diamonds look similar even to trained jewelers.
-Even some of the commonly used jeweler tools are not able to judge the difference between lab-grown or natural ones.
-The inexpensive diamond testing tools use by jewelers are not a good fit as they fail to precisely test whether the diamond is lab-grown or mined.
+Even some of the commonly used jeweler tools are not able to judge the difference between lab-grown or mined ones.
+The inexpensive diamond testing tools used by jewelers are not a good fit as they fail to precisely test whether the diamond is lab-grown or mined.

 A proper tool to test diamonds would cost around USD 10K.
 The best technique, known as Photoluminescence Spectroscopy, involves each diamond to freeze at -320°F. The majority of jewelers do not keep these types of tools due to the cost & complexity involved.